A group of parishes from a geographic area grouped together under the leadership of an ‘Area Dean’.

 .
 Ideally a Deanery should enable expertise & experience to be shared between its member parishes.

-3. Through the deanery's links with, and knowledge of its member parishes, the diocese gains information to enable it to fairly share the costs of the diocesan budget.
+3. Through the deanery's links with, and knowledge of its member parishes, the diocese gains information to enable it to fairly share the costs of the diocesan budget and resources.
 (Return to Top)